Infestations of 'prolific' rats leave residents afraid, disgusted, frustrated | CBC News

 'They pretty well took over my yard'

 Through their joint efforts, he said, they caught about 200 rats.
-But it soon became clear their struggle was in vain.
+It soon became clear their struggle was in vain.

 "We gave up.
 It just seemed fruitless because no matter how many you catch, they breed so quickly," he said.